Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 Opening Range Breakout Stop Loss

 Basic rules state placing a stop under the low of the opening range for a long trade, or high for a short trade.
+(So in the Tesla example above, a long trade stop would be just under $453.88)

 This is a great place to start if you are trying to capture a big trend day.
 (A slightly wider stop gives you more room to breathe)

-If you aren’t looking for a whole day move, then a % of the range may better suit.
+If you aren’t looking for a whole day move, then a % of the opening range may better suit.

 Opening Range Breakout Targets

-For example, if you are aiming for a higher win rate and the cost of missing out on a big trend day you could set your stops at a RvR of 1.
-Eg: If your range is 75pts then your target would be a fixed 75pts
+For example, if you are aiming for a higher win rate at the cost of missing out on a potential big trend day you could set your targets at an RvR of 1.

-If your main objective is to capture big moves then you would have a wider target, or hold until the close.
-The downside of this is you will take more losses, so your % win rate will be lower.
-But when you do get one it will be a big mover.
+The downside of this is that you will take more losses, so your % win rate will be lower.
+But when you do get one, it will be a big mover.

 There’s no right or wrong with this.
 Mould the trading strategy to suit your style.